kemckinnmsft/HOL3000/instructions.md

 In this task, we will create new Azure AD users and assign licenses via PowerShell.
 In a procduction evironment this would be done using Azure AD Connect or a similar tool to maintain a single source of authority, but for lab purposes we are doing it via script to reduce setup time.

 1. [] Log into @lab.VirtualMachine(Scanner01).SelectLink using the password +++@lab.VirtualMachine(Scanner01).Password+++
 2. [] Open a new Administrative PowerShell window and click below to type the code.
+When prompted

 ```
 # Store Tenant FQDN and Short name